 Building owners or their representatives must annually electronically share a brief report of key benchmarking results with the Department of Environment, and tenants.
 This report is an “Annual Energy Benchmark Summary”, and is based on data from the full calendar year.
 For example, a 2016 report will be based on energy used from January 2016 to December 2016.

 The Annual Energy Benchmark Summary report will include:

 - Energy Use Intensity (how much energy the building used per square foot for the year)

 - 1-100 Performance Rating provided by Portfolio Manager, where applicable

 An Annual Energy Benchmark Summary is not required for:

 - New Buildings: (The Certificate of Occupancy from the Department of Building Inspection is dated less than two years prior to the Annual Energy Benchmark Summary due date.)

 - Unoccupied Buildings: (The building had less than one full-time equivalent occupant for the previous calendar year.)

 In all other cases, the Annual Energy Benchmark Summary is required.
-To obtain an exemption to benchmarking requirements, please write to: firstname.lastname@example.org.
+To obtain an exemption to benchmarking requirements, please write to: firstname.lastname@example.org or fill out the Benchmarking Exemption Request.
 In the message, include: